Why Machine Footprint Matters When Moving Mulch or Soil

 - Visibility

-- Clearance around beds, trees, gates, and obstacles
+- Clearance around beds, trees, gates, curbs, signs, and obstacles

 - Space needed to dump, turn, back up, or reposition

-A machine may fit through an open lawn.
+A machine may fit across an open lawn.

 That does not mean it belongs inside every finished landscape area.